Mayflower (tugboat): Service

-Around 1907, the Canal Company decided to compete on the River Severn upstream of Gloucester to Worcester.
-In 1909 Mayflower was again altered when the funnel was arranged to hinge down (counterbalanced with large weights which can still be seen) to enable her to pass under the fixed bridges on this stretch of water.
-She as also fitted with another new boiler, made by G.K.
+In early 1906, the dock company decided to compete with the Severn and Canal Carrying Company on the River Severn upstream of Gloucester to Worcester.
+Mayflower was again altered with the funnel being arranged to hinge down (counterbalanced with large weights which can still be seen) to enable her to pass under the fixed bridges on this stretch of water and set to work at the start of March 1906 alongside the similarly modified Myrtle.
+The S&CCC complained, but by early July they had given up towing and sold their tugs to the dock company.

+During 1909 she was fitted with another new boiler, made by G.K.
 Stothert (No. 303) and costing £298; this boiler is still in the tug.
 She was now capable of working on every part of the navigation from Worcester to Chepstow, and because of this, became regarded as the training tug in the canal's fleet, which she continued to be until the end of her working life.

 In 1922, she was again altered when the entire deck was raised by 12 in which meant that the area beneath the deck at the stern could become another cabin albeit with very low headroom.
 At the same time the bulwarks were cut away down most of each side and replaced with stanchions and chains; this reflected the increased barge traffic on the canal, allowing the crew to step onto laden barges easily.
 In October 1938 a wooden wheelhouse replaced the steering shelter, and during the mid 1940s the bulwarks were replaced.

 In 1948 the British Waterways Board took over the canal and made efforts to modernise the tug fleet.
-Between 1949 and 1962 all the former Canal Company steam tugs were sold, scrapped or had diesel engines installed.
-The exception to this was Mayflower, as she was too old to be worth bothering with.
-She was given the job of 'mudding tug' – towing the mud hopper barges filled by the canal dredger to the discharge point.
+Between 1949 and 1958 all the former canal company steam tugs had diesel engines installed, except Mayflower and Speedwell which were the two oldest that remained by this point.
+Speedwell was scrapped in 1962, and Mayflower was given the job of 'mudding tug' – towing the mud hopper barges filled by the canal dredger to the discharge point.
 Sometimes she was needed to turn ships at Sharpness Docks and assist them in the entrance lock.
 In 1962–1963, when the winter was so cold that the canal froze and the diesel tugs had difficulty in working, Mayflower once again took on ship-towing work in the canal.
 Finally, British Waterways sold Mayflower to Mr H. E Morgan in 1967.
 Morgan was the managing director of Nordman Construction, who were demolishing the nearby Severn Railway Bridge at the time.
 After Nordman ran into financial difficulties demolishing the bridge, she was sold at auction on 21 May 1969 with Anthony Barrett, Kevin Donaghy and Leonard Sandford splitting ownership between them.
 After being sunk by vandals at her mooring in Victoria Basin around Easter 1977, she was to be auctioned on 9 July 1977, but the auction was called off due to negotiations with Bristol Museums.
 The negotiations failed as a price could not be agreed upon.